What Does it Take to Be a Millwright?

-In 2016, there was an estimated number of 39,500 jobs in the United States for Millwright.
+In the United States, there were 39,500 jobs for Millwright in 2016.
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 3,900 new jobs for Millwright by 2026.
 Due to new job openings and attrition, there will be an average of 4,000 job openings in this field each year.

 The states with the most job growth for Millwright are Utah, Hawaii, and Colorado.
 Watch out if you plan on working in Maine, Vermont, or New Mexico.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Millwright ranges between $34,090 and $80,660.

 Millwrights who work in New Mexico, New Jersey, or California, make the highest salaries.

 How much do Millwrights make in each U.S. state?